 With Mozilla since: 1998

-Mitchell is a strong advocate for the open web and open source, and is highly regarded as one of the pioneers who have built the web as it is today.
+Mitchell is a strong advocate for the open internet, open source, and the importance of connecting technology to its impact on individuals and society.
+She is highly regarded as one of the pioneers of the web and bringing the open internet to consumers.
 She was instrumental in Netscape’s decision in 1998 to release its source code to the public.
-This later led to the release of the Firefox browser and the creation of the Mozilla Project as one of the most influential technology organizations in the world, spanning software product development, educational initiatives, and participatory movements.
+This later led to the release of the Firefox browser and the creation of the Mozilla Foundation as a global technology force that spans software product development, educational initiatives, and participatory movements.
 After co-founding the Mozilla Project, Mitchell served as its general manager and CEO from 1999 until January 2008, when the organization’s rapid growth encouraged her to split her responsibilities and add a CEO.

 Mitchell is a member of the Advisory Boards of the Oxford Internet Institute and the MIT Initiative on the Digital Economy.
 She is an MIT Media Lab Research Affiliate with the Open Agriculture Initiative, and a Board Member of OpenMRS, Inc., which develops open source medical records systems for use in resource-constrained environments.
 She co-chaired the U.S. Department of Commerce Digital Economy Board of Advisors from its inception in March 2016 until August 2017, served on the United Nations High Level Panel on Women’s Economic Empowerment, and the ICANN High Level Panel on Global Internet Cooperation and Governance Mechanisms.
 A native of the San Francisco Bay Area, Mitchell received her B.A. in Asian Studies from UC Berkeley and her J.D. from Berkeley Law.